kleutzinger/clipyt.me/README.md

 ## Notes
-- This used to be hosted at https://clipyt.me but I no longer have that domain.
+- This used to be hosted at clipyt.me but I no longer have that domain.
 - This is one of the first standalone websites I ever made (2017), and it's pretty cool and still useful without any updates.
 - The name is like Clip YT (like clip youtube)